MahsanulNirjhor/Coding_Practice/2. Two Pointers/Two_Pointers.md

 ```
 ```

-# Two Pointers in Coding

-## What is two pointers?

-Two pointers is a technique in computer programming where two variables are used to traverse an array or other data structure.
-The pointers are typically initialized to point to the beginning and end of the data structure, and then they are moved in tandem until a desired condition is met.

-## Why use two pointers?

-Two pointers can be used to solve a variety of problems in computer programming.
-Some common problems that can be solved using two pointers include:

-* Finding the maximum or minimum value in an array
-* Finding the first occurrence of a given value in an array
-* Finding the longest increasing or decreasing subsequence in an array
-* Sorting an array
-* Finding the longest common subsequence of two strings

 ## Questions to ask to detect if a coding problem can be solved using two pointers

 * Does the problem involve finding the maximum or minimum value in a data structure?